data2viz/data2viz/README.md

 ### and next:

 We plan to release a chart module inspired by vega-lite to enable very fast charting development.

 We'll create all the necessary geographic projections.

 Before the v1.0 release, we'll spend some time on polishing APIs and DSLs in order to provide a very consistent way of using our library.

-## Tests
-Tests are executed through karma and mocha and included in the build.